Is Tijuana safe to travel to in 2021?

 You’ll need to abide by the necessary precautions when traveling to Mexico such as stay within well-lit areas, don’t trust strangers, don’t flash expensive items, etc.

 It always helps if you know some basic Spanish conversation since Mexicans very much appreciate English speakers who learn it as a second language.
+You’ll find that a little goes a long way here!

 However, the close vicinity to America means that many will speak English so there’s no need to worry if you don’t speak Spanish.